-MAUREEN SULLIVAN is an organization development consultant whose practice focuses on the delivery of consulting and training services to libraries and other information organizations.
+MAUREEN SULLIVAN is an educator and organization development consultant whose practice focuses on the delivery of consulting and training services to libraries and other information organizations.
 She has extensive experience as a consultant on organization development, strategic planning, management skills development, leadership development, introducing and managing organizational change, organization and work redesign, establishment of staff development and learning programs for today's workplace, revision of position classification and compensation systems, and the identification and development of competencies.
 She is a past president of the American Library Association and two of its divisions, ACRL (Association of College and Research Libraries) and LLAMA (Library Leadership and Management Association).

-The Institute registration is open to AALL members only.
+Registration is $875 for AALL members.
+Registration is $1312 for nonmembers.
 Participants are expected to arrive on time and stay for the duration of the sessions.
 Registration is first come, first served, and limited to 50 people.
 Participants are responsible for covering transportation and housing.
 By attending the conference, you agree that AALL, its employees, contractors, and volunteers, may photograph, videotape or audiotape you during the conference and related activities.
 Your photo, video, audio, likeness, or image may be used by AALL for promotional or related purposes with no remuneration to you.
 Attendees are expected to follow the rules outlined in AALL’s Meetings and Events Code of Conduct.

-AALL negotiates a block of hotel rooms at a discounted rate of $189 single/double per night for institute participants.
+AALL negotiated a block of hotel rooms at the Hotel Palomar at a discounted rate of $189 single/double per night for institute participants.
 It is important that institute participants stay within this hotel block of rooms to ensure easy access to institute activities and networking opportunities.

 PAYMENTS & CANCELLATIONS

 Payments will be accepted via check or credit card and are due in full by February 25, 2019.
 You may cancel your program registration in writing by February 25, 2019 via email to email@example.com.
 You will be refunded your registration fee minus a 15% administrative charge.
 Any cancellation requests received after the deadline will not be eligible for a refund.
 No-shows will not be eligible for a refund.
 Substitutions are welcome as long as the written request is made by the registration deadline.